With effect from 1 January 2021, there are new rules for foreign companies that have employees in Sweden, or receive payment for work in Sweden.

 - Registration number linked to F-tax registration in Sweden must be stated.

 - A detailed account of the work performed, including information on what work was performed, the number of hours spent, the date of performance of the work and the cost for working hours must be given.
+Attention!
+This information must be in English.

 - A detailed presentation of materials/goods included in the invoiced amount must be given.
+Attention!
+This information must be in English.

 Consequences if there is no F-tax registration